-Beginning just west of the visitor center, this trail first descends steeply, then follows the rolling, moderate ridgeline along the unplowed Hurricane Hill Road.
+Beginning just west of the parking area, this trail first descends steeply, then follows the rolling, moderate ridgeline along the unplowed Hurricane Hill Road.
 Experienced skiers can use this trail to reach the Hurricane Hill Route (see Most Difficult), as well as several bowls for backcountry skiing.
 In clear weather there are good views to the north and south, especially at the trail/road terminus at the Hurricane Hill trailhead.
 Much of this ridgetop trail is sheltered by a subalpine forest, making it a good choice in windy, inclement weather or when there is elevated avalanche hazard.
 Wolf Creek Trail 8 mi/12.9 km one way to Whiskey Bend

-This route begins 0.6 miles west of the visitor center along the unplowed Hurricane Hill Road (see above) and descends through meadows and forests into the Elwha Valley.
+This route begins 0.6 miles west of the parking area along the unplowed Hurricane Hill Road (see above) and descends through meadows and forests into the Elwha Valley.
 There are several south-facing slopes near the beginning, which are good for backcountry skiing.
 The Wolf Creek Trail is seldom snow-covered at lower elevations.
 Users generally descend just a few miles through forest and several meadows, with views to the south, then return the same way.

 Obstruction Point Road: To Waterhole 3.4 mi/5.5 km one way

-Rather than descend the exposed, steep, often drifted and icy route of the summer Obstruction Point Road, the winter route starts at the sharp curve along the Hurricane Ridge Road, 0.5 miles below the Hurricane Ridge Visitor Center.
+Rather than descend the exposed, steep, often drifted and icy route of the summer Obstruction Point Road, the winter route starts at the sharp curve along the Hurricane Ridge Road, 0.5 miles below the main parking area.
 Park in the pull-off below the curve, cross to the east side of the road and walk the snow bank back uphill to the curve.
 After descending a steep but short meadow, the route intersects and follows the unplowed Obstruction Point Road.
 Except for the initial descent, the first 1.5 miles are relatively easy and sheltered by forest.
 After a steep climb, the route crosses below Steeple Rock and continues onto a short section of exposed slopes, which can be drifted, icy and difficult to traverse.
 After that, the trail flattens and meanders through sheltered subalpine forest.
 Beyond Waterhole, it climbs steeply (see below).

 Hurricane Hill Route 1.6 mi/2.6 km one way